EnChung913/DBMS_FinalProj/docs/diary.md

 [2025-11-26 10:18]
 I decided to add 2FA function to enhance the security of the system.
 So I modified the user table to add otp_secret and is_2fa_enabled columns.
 The other function still needs more time to implement.

+[2025-11-26 11:35]
+There are several bugs after modifying the user entity.
+I fixed them one by one.
+I shouldn't push the temporary broken code to the main repository.